 We welcome applications from mature students and accept a range of qualifications.

-You must provide evidence that your written and spoken English is at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.
+You must demonstrate a level of English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.

 English language tests

-- IELTS Academic module overall 6.5 with 5.5 in each component
+- IELTS Academic: total 6.5 with at least 5.5 in each component.

-- Cambridge English: Advanced or Proficiency overall 176 with 162 in each component
+- C1 Advanced (CAE) / C2 Proficiency (CPE): total 176 with at least 162 in each component.

-- Trinity ISE: ISE II with a distinction in all four components
+- Trinity ISE: ISE II with distinctions in all four components.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.